Terms of Service

 8.13.
 If a Customer has been given a discount as a result of referring a third party to Trinico, the discount will be forfeited if the referee terminates its agreement with Trinico within three (3) months of commencement.

 8.14.
-If a customer does not settle an outstanding invoice within 14 days of the invoice due date.
-The services relating to the overdue invoice will be terminated.
+If a customer does not settle an outstanding invoice within 7 days of the invoice due date, the services relating to the overdue invoice will be terminated.
+A re-activation fee of R 80.00 will have to be levied should you require any services to be re-instated after termination.

 9. Use of Services